k9chen/k9chen.github.io/_pages/teaching.md

 category: [Courses]
 description:
 nav: true
-nav_order: 4
+nav_order: 3
 ---
-Below are the courses for which I have served as an undergraduate TA.
+Below are the courses for which I have served as an undergraduate TA:

 <div class="publications">